anupsd1/NumericalAnalysis/README.md

 | Cat-22   |        |       |
 | Cat-23   |        |       |

 Note: Calculate percent as sum total of all purchase incidence across all categories by all customers during the study period.
+Note: Calculate percent as sum total of all purchase incidence across all categories by all customers during the study period.